Anna-Fenzl/42-philosophers/README.md

 $>./philosophers 4 800 200 200 5
 ```

+To visualize the behavior of the philosopers, just insert the output in this [Visualizer](https://nafuka11.github.io/philosophers-visualizer/).
+The times shouldn't be smaller than 60 and there shouldn't be more than 200 philosphers.

 ## Mandatory part
 + Each of the philosophers is a __thread__.
 + There is the same amount of forks as there are philosophers.